 The Bachelor of Science in Anthropology curriculum seeks to ensure that each student develops a solid foundation in the basic principles, theories and techniques of analysis.
 Since students majoring in anthropology vary in their interests and career goals, the curriculum allows for a great deal of flexibility developing individual courses of study.
 Students who are interested in pursuing graduate studies in anthropology will usually take more than the minimum number of upper-level courses.
 The department provides opportunities for involvement in faculty research through its course offerings, which include independent study, internships and honors research.

-The Bachelor of Science in Anthropology requires a minimum of 120 credits, with at least 36 of those credits in anthropology, 25 of which must be in upper-level (300, 400 or 500) courses.
-However, a student with a particular anthropological interest that can be best served by courses without the ANTH prefix may suggest a coherent selection of up to 11 credits from such classes to be counted toward the major.
+The Bachelor of Science in Anthropology requires a minimum of 120 credits, with at least 38 of those credits in anthropology averaging a minimum GPA of 2.25.
+Students must take at least 25 credits in upper-level (300, 400 or 500) ANTH courses.
+However, a student with a particular anthropological interest that can be best served by courses without the ANTH prefix may suggest a relevant selection of up to 6 elective credits from such classes to be counted toward the major.
+Alternatively, in addition to the 3 experiential credits fulfilling collateral requirements, a maximum of 6 credits from internships and/or independent studies may be counted toward the elective degree requirements.
 A plan for such selection must be presented to and approved by the program coordinator in the student's junior year or, for those students entering the program at the junior level, at a time stipulated by the program coordinator.
-A maximum of 12 credits from internships and/or independent studies may be counted toward the degree requirements.
-For graduation, students must maintain at least a 2.25 GPA in the major courses.

 Anthropology majors are strongly encouraged to complete a minor, preferably one offered in World Studies.
 Students should refer to the listing in the general description of the School of World Studies.

 Upon completing this program, students will know and know how to do the following: